-income and basic demographics, Black homeowners approaching retirement have only 61 percent of the housing wealth held by older White homeowners.
+Figure 1 compares housing wealth at age 55 for the hypothetical Black and White households.
+As expected, after controlling for income and basic demographics, Black homeowners approaching retirement have only 61 percent of the housing wealth held by older White homeowners.15

 To understand the drivers of this gap, the first step is to consider housing market experiences in young adulthood.
-Initial housing wealth is simply the household's down payment (first house price less mortgage principal); as expected, Black households approached the housing market with fewer resources to invest.
+Recall that initial housing wealth is simply the household's down payment (first house price less mortgage principal); as expected, Black households approached the housing market with fewer resources to invest.
 Specifically, initial housing wealth for Black households was only 74 percent of initial wealth for their otherwise-similar White counterparts (see Figure 2).